BagelHole/Bagel-Terraform-Templates/Bagel-Terraform-GCP-UploadSiteFromFolder/README.md

 ````
 Terraform plan is less needed because 'terraform apply' shows a plan before you apply.

-### Bugs
-- You may have to run terraform apply twice if you get a DNS creation error.
-This is an error with the provider which means it is on Googles side I believe.

 ## DNS & SSL Cert
 The Google Created SSL Cert for HTTPS can take a bit of time to create (15min-1hour)